matlen67/ansluta-control/README.md

 web-based Ikea Ansluta 2,4Ghz remote controller

-This project was created to control Ikea Omlopp/Utrusta lights by webbrowser or add it to a home automation system (FHEM)
+This project was created to control Ikea Omlopp/Utrusta lights by webbrowser or add it to a home automation system (FHEM) The original remote has one Button.
+With every push the lights cycle -> 50% -> 100% -> 50% -> off The remote send a strobe of data icluded two own address bytes.

 <img src="https://github.com/matlen67/ansluta-control/blob/master/pictures/ansluta_original.jpg" width="128"> <img src="https://github.com/matlen67/ansluta-control/blob/master/pictures/leiterplatte.jpg" width="128">